repowiserepowise

 Manual docs are still useful.
 They are just not enough on their own for active codebases.
 A codebase doc platform should know modules, ownership, call paths, hot spots, and what changed together over time.
 That is the difference between a static wiki and self hosted codebase docs that can answer real engineering questions.

 repowise is built around that distinction.
 It indexes a repo into a generated wiki, git intelligence, a dependency graph, and MCP tools for agents.
-Its repo states that it supports self-hosted use, AGPL-3.0 licensing, Ollama for local models, and a recent v0.8.0 release on May 11, 2026. (github.com)
+Its repo states that it supports self-hosted use, AGPL-3.0 licensing, and Ollama for local models. (github.com)

 3) Identity: can access control match the org?